Justin Dentry, MS, LPC, CHT

 Licensed Professional Counselor

 I am eternally grateful for, and stand in awe, of the healing I have personally experienced through counseling, mindfulness practices, ayahuasca ceremony and, ketamine assisted psychotherapy.
-But, like many of us, I came from an atheist family that believed only in science, so I am deeply interested in the intersection of spiritual and emotional healing that is based in scientifically proven methods.
+But, like many of us, I came from an atheist family that believed only in science, so I am deeply interested in the intersection of spiritual and emotional healing.
 I have been committed to helping clients heal and find meaning through depth psychotherapy and my formal education in psychology and counseling were only the start of that journey.
-After a particularly traumatic life event I found healing in Buddhists psychology and mindfulness practices.
+After a particularly traumatic life event I found healing in Buddhist psychology and mindfulness practices.
 Mindfulness practice, counseling, yoga, and nature literally saved my life.
 I discovered somatic psychotherapy as a way of delving deeply into the psyche and souls of human beings and I became certified in Hakomi Therapy.
-Around that same time I began sitting with a Columbian Taita (shaman) trained in the Kofan tradition of Yage (Ayahuasca) ceremonies.
+Around that same time I began sitting with a Columbian Taita (shaman) trained in the Kofan tradition of Yage' (Ayahuasca) ceremonies.
 I also became certified in EMDR and began working with trauma survivors while working in the criminal justice system.
 Now, as a therapist in private practice in Denver, I feel so privileged to accompany my clients on their journeys inward as they find healing.
 Part of that healing work includes facilitating ketamine assisted psychotherapy which is deeply profound.
-My fascination with the unconscious mind, the mind-body connection, and transformational healing has led me to my current training at the California Institute of Integral Studies in the Psychedelic Therapies and Research Certificate Program.
+I also do extensive integration work with clients who are working with various medicines.
+My fascination with the unconscious mind, the mind-body connection, spirituality, and transformational healing has led me to my current training with the Congregation for Sacred Practices in San Francisco.